Neon:PrairieLand

 However, they weren't willing to accept our wishes or work with us – that sermon exemplified that.

-So, as a result, we have decided to break off most contact with them – outside of being able to reach my wife over email.
-It sucks, but the semon was the last straw.
-But it is the right decision; a very hard decision for my wife, one that was never taken lightly.
+It sucks, but the sermon was the last straw.
+It is the right decision, a very hard decision for my wife, one that was never taken lightly.
 But we had to do it for our hearts and family's sake.
 We cannot continue to live with this constant emotional and spiritual abuse.

 He chose cheap information over a real two-way relationship.
-Again, I can hear “You're not worth the effort.”
+Again, I can hear, “You're not worth the effort.”

 That there is something definitely toxic and dysfunctional happening in this relationship.

 For years, I have been gaslit, being told that I am the problem.
-That I have essentially brought a curse/lack of blessing on my family because of my faith.
+I have essentially brought a curse/lack of blessing on my family because of my faith.
 Hearing that sounds highly irrational and bloody stupid.
 But that is how ingrained the abuse and lies have been over the years.

-In further conversations with those godly friends, I realize now that I would not have found any form of acceptance from my inlaws unless I was just like them... and maybe I would still fall short in some way...
+In further conversations with those godly friends, I realize now that I would not have found any form of acceptance from my in-laws unless I was just like them... and maybe I would still fall short in some way...

 I just don't understand how they could look my family and friends straight in the eye at our wedding and promise to welcome me and take care of me.
 It was a lie. (unless the “taking care” was to obliterate my self-worth and identity).